Type of Journey

 Birds: Spot Billed Pelican, White Pelican, Black-necked Stork, Wooly-necked Stork, Mallard, Pallas’s Fishing Eagle, Greater Adjutant Stork, Lesser Adjutant Stork, Brahminy Duck, Pintail Duck, Bengal Florican

 Lots of people believe that before the existence of a park in this region, the area was occupied by human settlements.
 Evidence of this belief lies in the twenty-six man-made ponds which constitute the flood pains, apart from the twelve wetlands.
-The floodplains occur due to overlapping streams that flow with vigour during monsoon season.
+The floodplains occur due to overlapping streams that flow with vigor during monsoon season.
 The Orang National Park is flanked by streams originating from the Belsiri River and Dhansiri River.
 The rivers border the park and then meet the mighty Brahmaputra River, to flow ahead as one.

-You'll find the Orang National Park elevated from forty-five meters to seventy meters; the elevation varies from one part of the park to another.
+You’ll find the Orang National Park elevated from forty-five meters to seventy meters; the elevation varies from one part of the park to another.
 Bounded by beautiful islands in the South and East, the park has an interesting landscape.
 However, the flat alluvial sand is seen as two distinct platforms.
-While the lower platform originated recently on the bank of the Brahmaputra River, the upper platform is situated to the North and separated from the lower platform by a high bank which runs through the park.
+While the lower platform originated recently on the bank of the Brahmaputra River, the upper platform is situated to the North and separated from the lower platform by a high bank that runs through the park.

 Orang National Park doesn’t just have a thriving flora and fauna on land, but the avifauna population is rich as well, with more than 220 species to call its own.
 The river is also home to the adorable and rare Ganges Dolphin.
 You might observe many migratory birds, predators, water birds, scavengers, and game birds in the park.